jsdf/jamesfriend.com.au/posts/running-hypercard-stack-2021.md

 Download [this zip file](/hypercard/hypercard2021.zip) [95mb] containing the [SheepShaver](http://sheepshaver.cebix.net/) classic Mac emulator bundled with Mac OS 9 and Hypercard.

 Extract the zip file.
-It contains an app called Sheepshaver, and a file called `hypercard.sheepvm`.
+It contains an app called SheepShaver, and a file called `hypercard.sheepvm`.
 Double click the `hypercard.sheepvm` file.
 This should open a window containing Mac OS 9, which will boot up.
-If it doesn't work (Sheepshaver immediately quits) you can try dragging and dropping `hypercard.sheepvm` onto the Sheepshaver app.
+If it doesn't work (SheepShaver immediately quits) you can try dragging and dropping `hypercard.sheepvm` onto the SheepShaver app.

 On the Mac OS 9 desktop there should be a disk called "Unix".
 This is a virtual disk which actually lets you access files on your computer (eg. outside the emulator).
 Opening it is equivalent to opening your OS X `/Users/` directory.